lattice/quda/README.md

 * Staggered fermions
 * Improved staggered (asqtad or HISQ)
 * Domain wall (4-d or 5-d preconditioned)
-* Mobius fermion
+* Möbius fermion

 Implementations of CG, multi-shift CG, BiCGStab, BiCGStab(l), and DD-preconditioned GCR are provided, including robust mixed-precision variants supporting combinations of double, single, half and quarter precisions (where the latter two are 16-bit and 8-bit "block floating point", respectively).
-The library also includes auxilliary routines necessary for Hybrid Monte Carlo, such as HISQ link fattening, force terms and clover- field construction.
+The library also includes auxiliary routines necessary for Hybrid Monte Carlo, such as HISQ link fattening, force terms and clover- field construction.
 Use of many GPUs in parallel is supported throughout, with communication handled by QMP or MPI.